UoBBadders/UoBBadders.github.io/EDITME/trainingtimes.md

+Our training times for the academic year 2022-2023 are not yet finalised.
+Please see below our training schedule for last year, which gives a sense of what the training schedule will look like in the upcoming academic year, since the schedule is likely only to change slightly.

 Our training times for the 2021-2022 academic year:

 # Performance Squad

 The Performance squad is a high-committment group of around 40 players who train multiple times per week and compete for spots within the 3 Men’s and 2 Women’s BUCS teams.
-The players selected into this squad receive professional on-court coaching from Rebecca Pantaney as well as badminton-performance-focussed strength and conditioning (S&C) training from the University's professional trainers.
+The players selected into this squad receive professional on-court coaching from Rebecca Pantaney as well as badminton-performance-focused strength and conditioning (S&C) training from the University's professional trainers.

 Day | Time | Venue | Courts | Session Details
 --- | --- | --- | --- | ---